krwenholz/krwenholz.github.io/content/_index.md

 +++
-title = "One step closer to absurdity"
+title = "One step closer"
 +++

 Hi there!